 Firmly in the big-race mix

-Those who have staked a claim since the Breeders’ Cup include unbeaten second-favourite Smile Happy, who leads what is now a quartet of hopefuls for trainer Kenny McPeek and won the Grade 2 Kentucky Jockey Club at Churchill Downs in November.
+Those who have staked a claim since the Breeders’ Cup include unbeaten second-favourite Smile Happy, who leads what is now a quartet of hopefuls for trainer Kenny McPeek and won the Grade 2 Kentucky Jockey Club at Churchill Downs Racetrack in November.
 He had his first timed work at Gulfstream Park on New Year’s Day, and the Grade 3 Southwest at Oaklawn Park on January 29 or the Grade 3 Holy Bull at Gulfstream the following week could be part of his schedule.

 The one-two from the Grade 2 Remsen at Aqueduct in December, Mo Donegal and Zandon, have established themselves in the top dozen of the future book while other trials have taken place around them, but there has been no confirmation about the next port of call for either colt.
 Mo Donegal is a barnmate of Commandperformance, and trainer Todd Pletcher has a host of Derby possibles to spread out among the trials.
 Zandon is trained by Chad Brown, and is his second-string behind the soon-to-return Jack Christopher.